 Inmate Information and Analysis Section

 The purpose of this report is to compare the estimated prison admission and population numbers from the Criminal Justice Estimating Conference (CJEC) to the actual prison admission and population numbers.
 Types of admissions and offenders admitted under special sentencing provisions are also described.
-The CJEC estimations for the period January 2015 – December 2015 are from the conference held on February 27, 2015 (EDR) and estimations for the period July-December are from the conference held on July 28, 2015 (EDR).
+The CJEC estimations for January 2017 are from the conference held on November 26, 2016 and CJEC estimations for the period of February-December 2017 are from the conference held on February 23, 2017 (EDR)

 Using the average daily population, the modified CJEC population estimate for March 2017 overestimated the actual number of inmates in the population by 478 inmates.
 The percent difference between the CJEC estimated population and the actual average daily population was 0.49%.